ibm-cloud-docs/codeengine/job-run.md

 4. Click the **Jobs** tab, and click the name of the job that you want to run.
 5. Click **Submit job** to open the Submit job dialog.
 Review and optionally change default configuration values such as instances, CPU, memory, number of job retries, and job timeout.
 For more information about these options, see [Options for creating and running a job](/docs/codeengine?topic=codeengine-job-plan#job-options).
 6. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.
-7. If any of the instances of your job failed to run, click **Rerun failed indices** to run the job again for indices that failed.
+7. If any of the instances of your job failed to run, click **Rerun failed indexes** to run the job again for indexes that failed.
 From the Submit job pane, review and optionally change the configuration values.
-The **Array indices** field automatically lists the indices of the failed job run instances.
+The **Array indexes** field automatically lists the indexes of the failed job run instances.
 After you review and optionally change configuration values, click **Submit job** to run your job.

 You can also rerun existing job run.
 To run a specific job run again, click the **Job runs** tab, and then click the name of the job run that you want to work with.
 Click **Rerun** to run this job run again.